sithmel/occamsrazor.js/README.md

 Matching more than one argument
 ===============================
 In the previous example you used a validator to match an argument, in reality you can match any number of arguments.
-This one doesn't try to match any argument.
+The next one doesn't try to match any argument.
 ```js
 shapeArea.add(function (shape) {
   return 'I can\'t calculate the area';